jsidoryn/menu_planner/notes.md

 before and after tests for logging in as user etc check for routes that are enabled or disabled

+Also...

+Spend time daily on tools etc

+defaults write com.apple.finder AppleShowAllFiles YES

+# Today

+refactor routes for shortlist
+create a presenter

 120 lines rather than 80

+aws - sync cli, or transmit

+# Done

+get rubocop setup
+configure rubocop for stuff
+create a helper for items

+# Future

+Work out how to customise linter and tie into Katalyst workflow